leesander1/leesander1/README.md

-# How's it going?
-I am Lee Sander
+# Hey there I'm Lee Sander
 Check out my website and get to know more about me and the cool stuff I am working on or connect with me!

 [![Website Badge](https://img.shields.io/badge/-leesander-teal?style=flat-square&logo=google-chrome&logoColor=white&link=https://leesander.com)](https://leesander.com)